gitter-badger/InvoiceLion/README.md

 ## Download and install

-If you want to have full control over your invoicing system, then you can [download the latest release](https://github.com/Usecue/InvoiceLion/releases) of this software and install it on your own server.
+The software is MIT licensed, so if you want to have full control over your invoicing system, then you can [download the latest release](https://github.com/Usecue/InvoiceLion/releases) of this software and install it on your own server.

 ## Requirements